DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/traverser.rst

 If activating HOME activates LIMIT or vice versa, then swap the Arduino pin connections.
 HOME connects to pin 5, LIMIT connects to pin 2.

-When sensor testing is complete, you can add the "//" back in front of the `#define SENSOR_TESTING` line in "config.h" to disable SENSOR_TESTING mode, and re-load the software to revert to normal Turntable-EX operations.
+When sensor testing is complete, you can add the "//" back in front of the `#define SENSOR_TESTING` line in "config.h" to disable SENSOR_TESTING mode, and re-load the software to revert to normal |EX-TT| operations.

 Automatic calibration
 ______________________